-When I bought my new car, my mom asked me to load a picture onto Face book so she could see it.
+When I bought my new car, a friend asked me to load a picture onto Face book so she could see it.
 I was hesitant to do so.
 At first, I wasn’t sure what was stopping me.
 I am trying to live my life more intentionally, so I reflected on my feelings for a bit, and came to the conclusion that I was hesitant to upload pictures to Facebook because I didn’t want anybody to know that I have a new car.
-I didn’t want certain people to think that I have money.
+I didn’t want certain people to think that I have extra money kicking around.

-Those certain people include a friend (the same one that has taken advantage of me before) And some family members.
+Those certain people include a friend who has previously taken advantage of me, who happens to be on Facebook.

-I’ve always felt like, if I share too much information with a few of my friends and family members, I’ll be completely taken advantage of.
-They will think that since I have a new car, I must have money to spare, and therefore take advantage of me.
+I’ve always felt that if I share too much information with a few of my friends, I will be leaving myself open to be taken advantage of.
+They will think that since I have a new car, I must have money to spare, and therefore money to spend on them.
 I probably sound like a paranoid schizophrenic right now, but my concerns are legitimate.
 I’ve been burned before; my behavior is learned.

 For instance, when I told a family member that I had a credit card, he took advantage of me by charging his bills to it and not paying me back.
+I was stupid to give him my card number, but it was naivety.
 When I told another family member that I was saving for an emergency fund, he stopped paying me for gas when using my car.

-I find that, even before I bought a new car, if I were in a financially stable spot, I would still act like I was broke to get out of spending money on useless things.
+Even before I bought a new car I found that if I were in a financially stable spot, I would still act like I wasn’t, to get out of spending money on useless things.
 Some people act like they are rich when they’re really broke, yet I act like I’m broke when I’m, well, not that broke.
 It’s turned into a tactic to protect myself from my irresponsible father, crazy family members, and spendthrift friends.